srvaroa/srvaroa/README.md

 ### Hi, I'm Galo

-I solve business problems using software.
-Currently I build systems to deploy GPU infrastructure and AI workload orchestration for private clouds. +20y on distributed systems, platform infrastructure, software delivery.
+Software engineer with 20 years building and operating distributed systems, platforms, and cloud infrastructure at scale.
+I am currently building GPU infrastructure and AI workload orchestration for private clouds, and integrating agentic AI into our own engineering workflows.

-Currently Principal SW Eng at @midokura, 📌 Barcelona.
-More on my
+A significant part of my career involved working with engineering leaders and executives on technology strategy and build vs. buy decisions, then leading engineering teams through implementation and operations.
+Below are some writings from both perspectives.

-<a href="https://varoa.net/" alt="Galo Navarro's personal site: varoa.net">personal site</a>.
+Principal SW Eng at @midokura, 📌 Barcelona.
+More on my <a href="https://varoa.net/" alt="Galo Navarro's personal site: varoa.net">personal site</a>.

 #### Some side projects / self-scratched itches